 Once a student submits their CPT Application, a notification is sent to Economics Advising to verify information in the student's CPT Application.
 This is commonly referred to as the CPT's "Adviser Section".

 The Adviser Section can only be completed once a student has successfully registered for ECON 399.

-Once the students is registered for ECON 399, please allow the advisers at least 5 business days to complete the Adviser Section of the CPT Application (about one week).
+Once the student is registered for ECON 399, please allow the advisers at least 1-2 business days to complete the Adviser Section of the CPT Application.

 ECON 399 credits cannot be retroactive for internship periods that have already occurred.
 In other words, you cannot receive credits for an internship you completed before the start of the quarter unless arranged ahead of time.

 Step 6: ISS Review and Approval of the CPT Application